Privacy notice

 - Encrypt, guarantee integrity or sign

-– Contraste regularly tests and enhances these security measures.
+- Contraste regularly tests and improves these security measures.

 Definitions

-The data controller is a natural or legal person (for example, a company), a public authority, an agency or another body which, alone or jointly with others, determines the purposes and means of processing personal data.
+The Data Controller is a natural or legal person (e.g. a company), public authority, department or other body which, alone or jointly with others, determines the purposes and means of the Processing of Personal Data.

-For example, Contraste is a legal entity that is the data controller for processing personal data of its employees in the context of its human resources management.
+For example, Contraste is a legal entity that is responsible for Processing the Personal Data of its employees as part of its human resources management.

 GDPR, Art.4 (7)

-The processor is a natural or legal person, public authority, agency or other body that processes personal data on behalf of and purely on the instructions of the controller.
+The Data Processor is a natural or legal person, a public authority, a department or other body which processes Personal Data on behalf of the Data Controller and only on the latter’s instructions.

-An employee of the controller is not considered a processor.
+An employee of the Data Controller is not considered a Data Processor.

 GDPR, Art.4 (8)

-A processing of personal data is any operation or set of operations which is performed upon personal data or sets of personal data, whether or not by automated means (e.g. software), such as collection, recording, organization, structuring, storage, adaptation or alteration, retrieval, consultation, use, disclosure by transmission, dissemination or otherwise making available, alignment or combination, blocking, erasure or destruction of data.
+Processing of Personal Data is any operation or set of operations which is performed upon Personal Data or sets of Personal Data, whether or not by automatic means (e.g. software), such as collection, recording, organization, structuring, storage, adaptation or alteration, retrieval, consultation, use, disclosure by transmission, dissemination or otherwise making available, alignment or combination, blocking, erasure or destruction.

 GDPR, Art.4 (2)